arazilab/openai_bot_utils/README.md

 # OpenAI Bot Utils

-A lightweight Python module for building bots on top of OpenAI's **Responses API**.
+A lightweight Python module for building chat-based bots using OpenAI's API.
+This utility keeps track of message history if enabled and simplifies working with the Chat Completions endpoint.
-It supports stateless and stateful conversations, structured outputs, and repeated-vote agents for reliable yes/no decisions.

 ## 🧠 Features

-- Modernized for the **Responses API** (`client.responses.create`)
-- Class-based design for clean reuse
+- Class-based structure
-- Optional memory mode for stateful interactions
+- Optional memory mode (disabled by default) — enable it for stateful interactions
-- Configurable model, temperature, token limits, reasoning effort, and verbosity
+- Customizable temperature, model, and token limits
-- Supports **text** and **json_object** response formats
+- Supports text or json_object response formats
+- Easy to import and re-use across multiple projects
-- Includes a voting-based `BooleanConsensusAgent` for reliable yes/no answers
+- Includes a voting-based `BooleanConsensusAgent` for structured yes/no questions with repeat sampling
-- Uses `tqdm` progress bars to visualize vote loops

 ## 📦 Installation